Getting To Know Our Director, Liane MaLossi Kerbyson

-Rachel started her career with Family Promise of Greater Concord just over a year ago but had previously interned with them during her college practicum, when they were first established.
+Rachel started her career with Family Promise of Greater Concord in January of 2019 but had previously interned with them during her college practicum, when they were first established.
 The positive changes and growth of the organization is something she is so glad to be a part of.
 She comes with an Associates in Human Services and 10 years of experience with multiple populations, giving her a well rounded approach to case management with her families.
 She has absolutely found her passion and home helping homeless families.

-When she is not advocating in the community or supporting the Family Promise organization, you can find her cooking, traveling with her high school sweetheart, hiking with her dog, and chasing after her two young sons: Landon and Ezra.
+When she is not advocating in the community or supporting the Family Promise organization, you can find her cooking, traveling with her high school sweetheart and husband, hiking with her dog, and chasing after her two young sons: Landon and Ezra.

 A Message From the Director: 10/08/18